dotlang/language/doc/RFE.md

 `func process(a:int, x: RequiredFunctions)` `process(10, &)`
 `process(10, ${&})`
+problem with protocol:
+- they are confusing we can (should) have multiple protocols for multiple arguments `func process[T,U,V : prot1(T), prot2(V), ...]` and reading the code becomes confusing.
+- The developer should decrypt protocol syntax to find out what functions are needed to be defined.
+- It is more readable and more powerful but causes confusion.
+- It is a new piece of different syntax in function and data type declaration. what about data types?
+How can I say a set must have these protocols?
+Maybe I cannot do it with tuples.
+- Protocol is more powerful because I can define multiple protocols each for a specific type and task and combine them easily and they are more readable.
+- How to write a generic iteration function?

 ? - Provide ability to update used libraries without need to re-compile main application. https://github.com/apple/swift-evolution/blob/30889943910a4a4e46a800f03d17a91e11ca475f/README.md#development-major-version--swift-30

+? - Disable loop/for for array or hash and use core functions.
+con: we loose ability to return and re-assign local vars.
+con: more nesting and paren/braces because we don't have `do`. but loop will be simpler or maybe we can eliminate it.

+? - Decide on the name: Generics or template

+? - It can be a bit confusing between function literal and tuple.
+But `$` is useful here.

+? - Explicitly define where we should use `||` for func definition.

+? - Having two ways to assign `=` and `:=` is confusing.

+? - How can I state type of a lambda?
+Do I need to?
+`fp := int{|x:int|-> { return x+1}}`?

+-- No more changes to the spec before re-writing of spec is finished--